 W. Joseph Campbell is an American writer, educator, historian, media critic, and blogger.
-He has written six solo-authored books and another, about polling failure in U.S. presidential elections, is due out in summer 2020.
-The title is Lost in a Gallup, which one pre-publication reviewer called a “bracing reality check.”
+He has written seven solo-authored books, the most recent of which examines polling failure in U.S. presidential elections.
+The title is Lost in a Gallup, which one reviewer praised as a “bracing reality check.”

 Campbell’s published works include the award-winning, media-mythbusting work, Getting It Wrong (University of California Press, 2010, 2017).
 Critics have referred to Campbell as “the man who calls journalists on their own B.S.” and “the master of debunk.”